Philosophy & Religion Quick Facts

 Pursuing Philosophy & Religion

-The “Pre-Life” Major Explores the Nature of Reality…
+The “Life” Major Explores the Nature of Reality…

 School of Social & Cultural Studies: Department of Philosophy & Religion

-Dedicate yourself to freedom of thought and inquiry.
-Examine the efforts of human beings throughout history to know themselves, their society, and their purpose in life.
-Free yourself from the forces of ignorance, fear, and injustice in society.
-Explore religious traditions and see the world through others’ eyes.
-Challenge your preconceived notions about what is “true” and “right” in the world.
-This program’s emphasis on critical thinking, problem-solving, and clear communication makes our graduates among the most attractive to employers and graduate schools.
+Examine the efforts of people throughout history to know themselves, their society, and their purpose in life.
+Figure out how to battle ignorance, fear, and injustice.
+Explore religion traditions and see the world through others' eyes.
+Challenge your preconceived notions about what is "true" and "right" in the world.
+This program's emphasis on critical thinking, problem-solving, and clear communication makes our graduates among the most attractive to employers and graduate schools.

 Learn.
 Understand.
 Prepare for a life that matters!